jclarson/RealTimeBusTracker/README.md

 # Real Time Bus Tracker

 This is a JavaScript program to display real-time bus information for buses of the MBTA (Massachusetts Bay Transportation Authority) on Route 1.
+The original requirements were for displaying only one bus on the route.
+I added all the buses, and updated the markers so that buses that were outbound (having a direction of 1) are black, and I rotated the markers so that the blue ones (with a direction of 0) point upwards to indicate their general path of travel on the route.

 # Installation